Get E-Book

 socket.close();

-UDP is a transport protocol for individual datagrams.
-Each datagram carries one application payload plus UDP header fields: source port, destination port, length, and checksum.
-The IP layer carries that datagram inside an IP packet, using the address and routing machinery from Chapter 9.1.
-Node's node:dgram module exposes those datagrams directly enough that the transport contract leaks into application design.
+A UDP datagram carries one application payload plus a small UDP header.
+That header has a source port, destination port, length, and checksum.
+IP handles the address and routing part below UDP.
+Node's node:dgram module sits close enough to UDP that the transport rules affect how you design the application protocol.

 Datagram Semantics

-A UDP message boundary is the edge around one UDP payload.
+UDP preserves message boundaries.
 If one process sends 12 bytes in one socket.send(), the receiver gets those 12 bytes as one message when the datagram arrives.
-If the sender sends two 6-byte datagrams, the receiver gets two messages when both arrive.
-Arrival can be delayed.
-Arrival order can differ from send order.
-Some datagrams can disappear.
-A duplicate can arrive too.
+If the sender sends two 6-byte datagrams, the receiver gets two separate messages when they arrive.

 socket.send('one', 41234, '127.0.0.1');

 Packet loss means a datagram sent by one endpoint never reaches the receiving application.
-It can be dropped by the sender's kernel, a local firewall, a router, a remote firewall, the receiver's kernel, or a full receive buffer.
-UDP has no protocol-level recovery step that asks for the missing payload again.
+It may be dropped by the sender's kernel, a local firewall, a router, a remote firewall, the receiver's kernel, or a full receive buffer.
+UDP does not ask anyone to send the missing payload again.

-Packet reordering means datagrams arrive in a different order from the send order.
-IP routing, host scheduling, interface queues, and receive processing can all change timing.
-UDP carries no sequence field for application messages, so the receiver can only detect reordering when the payload includes its own sequence data.
+Packet reordering means datagrams arrive in another order from the send order.
+Routing, host scheduling, interface queues, and receive processing can all change timing.
+UDP does not include an application message sequence number.
+If your receiver needs to notice reordering, put a sequence number in the payload.

-Packet duplication means the receiver observes more than one copy of a datagram payload.
-It is less common than loss, but it is part of the contract.
-UDP has no duplicate suppression state.
-If duplicates matter, the payload needs an identifier and the application needs a memory window for recently processed messages.
+Packet duplication means the receiver observes more than one copy of what looks like the same datagram.
+It is less common than loss, but a UDP application should still know what duplicates would do.
+If duplicates would cause trouble, give each message an identifier and keep a short memory of recently processed IDs.

 const seen = new Set();